tin-z/tin-z.github.io/_posts/2023-04-14-escaping_chatgpt_memory.md

 <br />

-But nothing is perfect, and as we noted before what happens if the file's content is greater than 4096 tokens?
-Of course we reduced somehow the domain space, and instead of uploading a raw file, now we're just uploading a diff file.
-But still there are diff files larger than that.
-If so chatgpt does reply with this message.
+However, nothing is perfect.
+As we noted earlier, what happens if the file's content exceeds 4096 tokens?
+Although we have reduced the domain space by uploading only the diff files, some of them are still larger than 4096 tokens.
+In this case, ChatGPT replies with the following message:

 <p align ="center">
   <img src="/files/2023-04-14/t7.jpg">